-1. After Moshe returned from Mount Sinai glowing from the glory of God's presence and bearing the second tablets of the Testimony he assembled the people together and began to go over the Lord's instructions once again.
+1. After Moshe returned from Mount Sinai glowing from the glory of the Bridegroom-King's presence and bearing the second tablets of the Testimony he assembled the people together and began to go over the Holy One's instructions once again.